 Have specific examples of your competencies ready – such as a time when you worked on a challenging project, provided good customer service, solved a complex problem, or worked as part of a team.
 The job description and application form may give you an idea of the competencies they are looking for.

-Just like a face-to-face interview, you might have a chance to ask some questions of your own.
-If you haven’t already, take a look at the section above titled What should I ask them?
+Just like a face-to-face interview, you might have a chance to ask some questions.
+If you haven’t already, take a look at the What should I ask them? section above.

 - what will happen next

 - when you are likely to hear from the company

 Again, you should show your appreciation for the opportunity by thanking the interviewer.

 - You may find it useful to talk to one of our Careers Consultants in our Quick Query service to help with your preparation